Are you ready to invest in a continuous glucose monitor (CGM) to optimize your health and wondering where to begin?

 Key Features of Levels CGM

 The Levels Health program offers a range of health data to provide you with unique insights into your metabolic health.
-Now that you understand how the Levels program works, what it tracks, and what the costs are, let’s get into the key features of their program.
+Now that you understand how the Levels program works, what it tracks, and how much you'll be charged each month, let’s get into the key features of their program.

 Tracks Your Diet